BizTalk Server tips and tricks for Administrators: Trying to annoy Tord – Moving an Event Source to a Different/Custom Windows Event Log

 "Just an update Tord!
 Message successfully Transformed");

-The problem using this code is that by default this information is being logged in the Application Event Log.
-You need to realize that Application Event Log holds almost all the important information related to different aspects in BizTalk – SQL, IIS, BizTalk infrastructure, and runtime problems – it is one of the main places that admins used to monitor “applications” installed in your server/machine.
-And these are the information that is extremely important for BizTalk Administrator in order to monitor the wellbeing of the platform and to diagnose problems and you don’t want to infest this event log with irrelevant and unnecessary information at the point to be almost impossible to find real problems – instead you, or in this case, the admins, should keep it clean.
+The problem with using this code is that by default, this information is being logged in the Application Event Log.
+You need to realize that the Application Event Log holds almost all the important information related to different aspects in BizTalk – SQL, IIS, BizTalk infrastructure, and runtime problems – it is one of the main places that admins use to monitor “applications” installed in your server/machine.
+And these are the information that is extremely important for BizTalk Administrator in order to monitor the well-being of the platform and to diagnose problems, and you don’t want to infest this event log with irrelevant and unnecessary information at the point to be almost impossible to find real problems – instead, you, or in this case, the admins, should keep it clean.

-So you can use the Event viewer as long as you do not use the Application Event Log to write custom errors.
+So you can use Event Viewer as long as you do not use the Application Event Log to write custom errors.

 Building the Sample